jefflovejapan/ntsc-mtl/Scratchpad.md

         - we either color bleed before or after, just need a toggle to locate it in the pipeline
     - blur chroma
         - nice to have

+### Performance

+- Could have the filter function differently:
+    - Expose a texture to render to (e.g., inTextures.first, or a single named texture)
+    - Run the filter
+    - Filter returns pool.last
+    - Consumer can then blit to drawable.texture, present drawable, commit buffer
+- Feels like waiting for the output image on every iteration of the filter is killing us
+- Also need to check whether making the texture bgra again makes a difference